-I won’t describe the stuff like “apply sun cream, set a beach tent”, etc, because you can find a multitude of tips such this elsewhere on the web.
-I would like to focus on the practical stuff, looking at it from the tourist guide point of view.
+I won’t describe stuff like “apply sun cream, set a beach tent”, etc, because you can find a multitude of tips such as this elsewhere on the web.
+I would like to focus on the practical stuff, looking at it from the tourist guide’s point of view.
 I am a young father, who has 10 months daughter.
-She already visited a few beaches both in the UK and southern Portugal, which explains where these advices come from.
+She already visited a few beaches both in the UK and southern Portugal, which explains where this advice come from.

 - CHECK THE WEATHER

-Wind – it’s the major weather element, which especially at the seaside can be bigger, than on inland.
+Wind – it’s the major weather element, which especially at the seaside can be bigger, than inland.
 Why the wind is so important then?
 At the shore, the local wind called sea breeze is cooler throughout the day.
-When this sea breeze is too strong, then may strongly impact on the felt temperature in general.
+When this sea breeze is too strong, then may strongly impact the felt temperature in general.
 It means, that even, when the forecast is saying i.e. 25 Celcius degrees (which should be fine for a beach day), we can feel cold, especially at the moment, when Sun is gone.
-It can work also other way round; the wind can cool us when on the beach is too hot.
+It can work also another way around; the wind can cool us when the beach is too hot.
 Apart from the temperature drop caused by wind, there is another issue, that we should consider.
 When the wind is too strong it will be harder to set the beach tent.
 Besides our child won’t take a nap, when its tent is wind-swept.
 It applies also to the beach screen and umbrella.
 The strong wind also triggers bigger waves, although they are common everywhere.
-In my opinion, when the forecasted wind speed is bigger than 15m/s I would think over is it worth to go.
+In my opinion, when the forecasted wind speed is bigger than 15m/s I would think about whether is it worth going.
 Even if this wind may occur only for a few hours.

 At least for me, the best beach is a sandy beach.
 You can have a different opinion, which is natural.
-Every parent must consider what is best for its toddler – sandy beach, gritty or pebbly?
-Be prepared, that every kind of them your child will try with a mouth, when it is younger than 12 months.
-None of them are safe, because apart from a lot of bacteries, they can strongly affect the oral cavity.
-In my modest opinion, I would rather see the sand in my childs much more than grit or pebble.
+Every parent must consider what is best for their toddler – sandy beach, gritty or pebbly?
+Be prepared, that every kind of them your child will try with a mouth when it is younger than 12 months.
+None of them are safe, because apart from a lot of bacteria, they can strongly affect the oral cavity.
+In my modest opinion, I would rather see the sand in my children’s mouth much more than grit or pebble.
 Because grit contains a lot of small and sharp pieces, it may hurt the baby’s oral cavity and finally digestive system, once it hooks it down.
 Pebbles can cause choking, due to their sizes.
-From the logistical point of view, sand is the best for barefoot movement around, so you can chase your child much quicker when it escapes you at some point.
+From the logistical point of view, and is the best for barefoot movement around, so you can chase your child much quicker when it escapes you at some point.

-Choosing the right kind of beach we can use a pics wide available on the web.
+Choosing the right kind of beach we can use pics widely available on the web.
 This is the best way to gauge, what kind of surface will we have on-site.
 However, sometimes, there is a lack of bigger-size images or they don’t show our area properly.

-Another feature of sandy beach is for instance footprints or wheel marks, not as such easy visible on the pebbly beaches.
+Another feature of sandy beaches is for instance footprints or wheel marks, not as such easily visible on the pebbly beaches.

 3. FIND A SHADOW!

 Much more important, than kind of the beach surface is the availability of the places, free of solar irradiance, at least for a few hours.
-Basically during the hot, sunny day, we can prevent our toddler by setting the beach tent or an umbrella, however the shadow casted by these objects won’t be sufficient I believe.
+Basically during a hot, sunny day, we can prevent our toddlers by setting up a beach tent or an umbrella, however, the shadow cast by these objects won’t be sufficient I believe.
 We will constantly look after our baby, eager for playing outside.
-Having at least a while, when Sun is covered i.e. by cliff or tree can be such a relief for us.
-The worst and shadowless beaches are typical for flat coasts, where the treeline is backed about several meters inside the land, giving usually the space for some shrubs, high grasses and finally sand sedges in the closest vicinity of the open sand.
+Having at least a while, when Sun is covered i.e. by a cliff or tree can be such a relief for us.
+The worst and shadowless beaches are typical for flat coasts, where the treeline is backed about several meters inside the land, giving usually the space for some shrubs, high grasses, and finally sand sedges in the closest vicinity of the open sand.
 Better locations feature cliff shores, where is some likelihood, that Sun disappears for some time unless the landfall is not on the south.
-Sometimes even under the cliffs, we can have a lot of sun, which depends on the beach orientation and the cliff line diversification (Pic.
+Sometimes even under the cliffs, we can have a lot of suns, which depends on the beach orientation and the cliff line diversification (Pic.
 7).

 The worst-case scenario applies to the beaches oriented between southern and western direction, where the strongest solar radiation (afternoon time) takes place day by day.